mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/_index.md

 - [Calling other Apps]({{< ref "mattermost-api#apps-api" >}}) - use the Call API to invoke other Apps (experimental).

-- [Subscriptions]({{< ref "subscriptions" >}}) covers how to subscribe to notifications about Mattermost events.
-Examples of a subscription include having your App notified whenever a message is posted in a channel that mentions your @bot account.
+- [Subscriptions]({{< ref "subscriptions" >}}) learn how to subscribe to notifications about Mattermost events.
+For example: have your App notified whenever a message is posted in a channel that mentions your @bot account.

 - [External webhooks]({{< ref "external-webhooks" >}}) learn how to subscribe to webhooks from third-party systems.